Monday, January 20, 2025

 Production Manager: Ralph W. Nelson

-Art Direction: George W. Davis and Walter Holscher
+Art Direction: George W. Davis & Walter Holscher

 Assistant Director: Charles Bonniwell, Jr.